-The validity period for a Code Signing Certificate issued to a Subscriber MUST NOT exceed 39 months.
+The validity period for a Code Signing Certificate issued to a Subscriber or Signing Service MUST NOT exceed 39 months.

 The Timestamp Authority MUST use a new Timestamp Certificate with a new Private Key no later than every 15 months to minimize the impact to users in the event that a Timestamp Certificate's Private Key is compromised.
-The validity for a Timestamp Certificate must not exceed 135 months.
-The Timestamp Certificate MUST meet the requirements in Section 6.1.5 for the communicated time period.
+The validity for a Timestamp Certificate must not exceed Certificate validity period MUST NOT exceed 135 months.
+The Timestamp Certificate MUST meet the requirements in months.
+The Timestamp Certificate Key Pair MUST meet the requirements in Section 6.1.5for the communicated time period.
+The CA or Timestamp Authority SHALL NOT use a Private Key associated with a Timestamp Certificate more than 15 months after the notBefore date of a Timestamp Certificate.